alexandern17/test-readme/README.md

 	- (void)interaction:(NSString *)interactionPath didReceiveResponse:(NSDictionary *)response {
     	if (response) {
     		// Do something with the response.
-    		// Pass on the reponse to Thunderhead SDK.
+    		// Pass on the response to Thunderhead SDK.
 This method returns the response to the SDK to process - attaching any capture, track or optimize instructions to the Interaction.
     		[One processResponse:response];
     	}
 	}
 	```

 The method returns an Interaction path and a corresponding Interaction response.
 You can process the response in the delegate callback.
-Once processed, pass on the reponse using `processResponse` method to let the SDK process the response - attaching any capture, track or optimize instructions to the Interaction.
+Once processed, pass on the response using `processResponse` method to let the SDK process the response - attaching any capture, track or optimize instructions to the Interaction.
 Example code can be found [here](https://github.com/thunderheadone/one-sdk-ios/blob/master/examples/optimizing-programmatically-using-json-example/Content%20Orchestration%20Example/Content%20Orchestration%20Example/FirstViewController.swift#L45).

 5. If you no longer need to obtain response for automatically triggered Interaction request, you can either nullify your object or call the SDK’s method `removeInteractionResponseDelegate` as shown below: